 Hyperbaric Oxygen And Brain Injury

-Can hyperbaric oxygen therapy help treat concussions or traumatic brain injury?
+Can hyperbaric oxygen therapy help treat brain injury?

 Mild Traumatic Brain Injury (mTBI) is one of the leading causes of diminished mental capacity.
 It is also a major contributing factor to cognitive disability for school age children, teenagers and college players.
 TBI can be caused by various factors, including falls, motor vehicle accidents, intentional self-hard, or other blows to the head.
 Military personnel have additional risk factors, including exposure to explosive devices.
 Fortunately, with the advent of improved treatment protocols and stronger medications, more patients are recovering from mTBI than ever before.